-This information will help you prepare for your virtual colonoscopy at Memorial Sloan-Kettering Cancer Center.
+This information will help you prepare for your virtual colonoscopy at Memorial Sloan Kettering Cancer Center (MSK).
 A virtual colonoscopy is an exam of the colon (large intestine).
 During this exam hundreds of images are taken using computerized tomography (CT) scanning and a computer.
 Your doctor will be able to see pictures of your colon, however he or she cannot take any tissue samples (biopsies).

 A Week Before Your Procedure

 Before a virtual colonoscopy, you'll need to clean out (empty) your colon.
 To do this, you’ll need to purchase the following supplies from your pharmacy:

 - 1 (5 mg) tablet of bisacodyl (Dulcolax®).
 These are usually sold as a box of 10 tablets.

 - 1 (238 gram) bottle of polyethylene glycol (MiraLAX®)

 - 1 (64 ounce) bottle of a clear liquid that is not red, orange, or purple.

 The Day Before Your Procedure